ZiadHamdieh/ZiadHamdieh.github.io/README.md

 ### Personal Projects

+#### iOS Projects
+- talkative: A WhatsApp<sup>TM</sup> clone
+- MyBitStack: An app that tracks bitcoin prices in real-time
+- Weathers: Ever wondered what the weather was like outside?
+Look no further.

 #### Games
 - Get Out!
 Solve The Puzzle To Escape The Building (C++, Unreal Engine)
 - StarFighter.
 3D side-scrolling platformer (C++, Unreal Engine)